Table of Contents

 Condition-Based Monitoring (CBM) has become an essential pillar to ensure industrial reliability and strengthen Asset Integrity Management in the energy sector.
 In an environment where equipment operates under high demand, thermal variations, dynamic loads, and continuous cycles, anticipating a failure represents the difference between operational continuity and an expensive shutdown.

 Today, thanks to IoT sensors, advanced analytics, and digital platforms, it is possible to monitor assets in real time, identify abnormal behavior, and make well-founded decisions.
-Under this vision, CBM drives the evolution toward intelligent maintenance.
+Under this vision, CBM drives the evolution toward smart maintenance.

 Why is condition-based monitoring critical?